Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile: Fitting method

-For each source, in order to determine the goodness of fits to the observed gamma-ray light curve, we utilize a simple least square procedure as follows and try to pin down the reasonable $\alpha$ and $\zeta$ values producing the best-fitting model curves.
-The reduced-$\chi^2$ is defined by \be \chi^{2}_\mathrm{\nu}=\frac{1}{\nu}\sum \frac{\left(I^\mathrm{obs}_\mathrm{i}-I^\mathrm{model}_\mathrm{i}\right)^{2}}{\sigma^2_\mathrm{i}} \ee where $\nu$ is the degree of freedom which equals the number of data points minus the number of fitted parameters. $I^\mathrm{obs}_\mathrm{i}$ and $\sigma^2_\mathrm{i}$ are the observed intensity and associated error of gamma-rays for the $i^\mathrm{th}$ phase bin. $I^\mathrm{model}_\mathrm{i}$ is the model prediction at the observational phase bin.
-Since the phase space in the model outputs is evenly distributed from 0 to 1 with 0.01 intervals, we interpolate the model light curve and find the intensity at the phase of observation to be able to apply the least square analysis to the intensities.
+For each source, in order to determine the goodness of fits to the observed gamma-ray light curve, we use a simple least-square procedure, as follows, and try to constrain the reasonable $\alpha$ and $\zeta$ values that produce the best-fitting model curves.
+The reduced $\chi^2$ is defined by \be \chi^{2}_\mathrm{\nu}=\frac{1}{\nu}\sum \frac{\left(I^\mathrm{obs}_\mathrm{i}-I^\mathrm{model}_\mathrm{i}\right)^{2}}{\sigma^2_\mathrm{i}} ,\ee where $\nu$ is the degree of freedom, which is equals to the number of data points minus the number of fitted parameters, $I^\mathrm{obs}_\mathrm{i}$ and $\sigma^2_\mathrm{i}$ are the observed intensity and associated error of gamma-rays for the $i^\mathrm{th}$ phase bin, and $I^\mathrm{model}_\mathrm{i}$ is the model prediction at the observational phase bin.
+As the phase space in the model outputs is evenly distributed from 0 to 1 with intervals of 0.01, we interpolate the model light curve and find the intensity at the phase of observation so that we can apply the least-square analysis to the intensities.
 Regarding the observation data, we take the lower bounds for each bin in the light curve as the time of observation of the associated intensity.
-Since the difference of lower and upper bounds for each bin is marginal enough, e.g. 0.01 for gamma-ray and smaller for the radio light curves, using the minimum phase of each bin instead of the mean phase does not change the fit quality significantly.
-Also, we subtract the nominal value for the background (reported in the 100~MeV - 100~GeV energy band for each source) from the total intensity to remove background noise effect.
+As the difference of lower and upper bounds for each bin is sufficiently marginal, e.g. 0.01 for gamma-ray and smaller for the radio light curves, using the minimum phase of each bin instead of the mean phase does not change the fit quality significantly.
+Also, we subtract the nominal value for the background (reported in the 100~MeV - 100~GeV energy band for each source) from the total intensity in order to remove background noise effects.